eliza-m/CrossSpeciesWorkflow/README.md

 ### C1.
 Phosphorylation predictors - from DTU Health Tech

-Docker image contains the following predictors:
+The [DTUHealthTech_Phosphorylation_CPU Dockerfile](CrossSpeciesWorkflow/Dockerfiles/Phosphorylation/DTUHealthTech_Phosphorylation_CPU.Dockerfile) contains installation instructions for the following predictors from DTU Health Tech :
 * [NetPhos v3.1](https://services.healthtech.dtu.dk/service.php?NetPhos-3.1) predicts serine, threonine or tyrosine phosphorylation sites in eukaryotic proteins, either generic or kinase specific (17 kinases) [\[BGB 1999\]](#bgb-1999), [\[BB 2004\]](#bb-2004).
 * [NetPhospan v1.0](https://services.healthtech.dtu.dk/service.php?NetPhospan-1.0) predicts phophorylation sites from a set of 120 human kinase [\[FN 2018\]](#fn-2018).

-As all DTU predictors require to register using an academic account prior accesing the download page, we could not integrate and automatise the download step into the pipeline.
+As all DTU predictors license is for academic and non-profit usage only, in order to download the software it is required to register on their website and accept the license agreement prior accessing the download page.

-Please register and download the above predictors (linux version as the docker image is ubuntu based) from the [Download link(https://services.healthtech.dtu.dk/software.php)
+Please register and download the above predictors (linux version as the dockerfile image is ubuntu based) from the [Download link](https://services.healthtech.dtu.dk/software.php)

-Afterwards, you can proceed building the docker image:
+After you complete the license agreement and download the software, you can proceed building the docker image:
 ```
 	sudo ...
 ```